Sequential Task Assignment and Resource Allocation in V2X-Enabled Mobile Edge Computing: System Model

 \subsection{Application Task Model}

 We target at application tasks whose subtasks exhibit sequential dependencies.
 Only after the previous subtask is completed and its output data is obtained can the next subtask begin to be computed.
-Thus, we model the application task as a unidirectional graph as shown in Fig. 2.
+Thus, we model each application task as a unidirectional graph as shown in Fig.~\ref{task_model}.
 Each node represents a subtask, and each edge shows the dependency between adjacent subtasks.
+We use set $\mathcal{M}^n=\{1, ..., m, ...,M^n\}$ to denote the subtasks in the application task of RV$_n$, with the total tolerable delay $T_{n,max}$.
+The computational workloads of the $m\mbox{-}th$ subtask of RV$_n$ is $C^n_m$ CPU cycles.
+The size of intermediate data between the $m-1\mbox{-}th$ and $m\mbox{-}th$ subtask is $W^n_{m-1,m}$ bits.